kushSharma924/black-box/README.md

 - The time complexity of Dijkstras is **O(V + E)** since each vertex is visited once and each edge is traversed once.
 - The space complexity of Dijkstras is **O(V)** since we maintain an array to store the shortest distance to all vertices.
 # Multisource BFS
-- Let G = (V, E) be a graph with V vertices and E edges and let S be a set of nodes in G, possible of size 1.
+- Let G = (V, E) be a graph with V vertices and E edges and let S be a set of nodes in G, possibly of size 1.
 - Multisource BFS finds, for each node in G, it's shortest path to any node in S.
 - The time complexity of multisource bfs is **O(V + E)** since each vertex is visited once and each edge is traversed once.
 - The space complexity of multisource bfs is **O(V)** since we maintain an array to store the shortest distance to all vertices.